If you’re not sure whether you’re at risk, contact your GP for advice. They have access to your medical notes and can answer any concerns you have.

 If you are in the extremely vulnerable group, you will need to do what the NHS calls 'shielding'.

-In England, people who are ‘shielding’ and staying home will have new guidelines, released in stages over the summer.
+In England, people who are ‘shielding’ and staying home have new guidelines following the latest scientific evidence.
+These may change if more people get coronavirus again.